HuiruXiao/HuiruXiao.github.io/index.md

 ## About me

+I am Huiru Xiao, an instructional assistant in Department of Computer Science and Engineering, the Hong Kong University of Science and Technology.

-I am Huiru Xiao, a Ph.D. candidate at Department of Computer Science and Engineering, the Hong Kong University of Science and Technology, supervised by [Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
+I obtaind my Ph.D. degree in Department of Computer Science and Engineering, the Hong Kong University of Science and Technology in 2022, supervised by [Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 My research topics are machine learning and natural language processing.
 I am interested in geometric learning for knowledge graph representations.

 I obtained my B.Sc. degree in Mathematics and Physics, Tsinghua University in 2016.